JeremyLakey/TurningMachineApi/documentation/api.md

 Used to permanetly delete an account.

 Requires authorization token.
-This token identifies the user to be deleted
+(This token identifies the user to be deleted)

+No request body

+No response body on success

+Response body
+err             String          Only on error

 Result codes
 200             Deleted user successfully